allpro/form-manager/README.md

 FM caches and manages all relevant data, including a custom 'form state'.
-It automatically transforms complex JSON structures into a flat-structure suitable for forms.
-All transformations are done on-the-fly and the UI is kept in perfect sync at all times.
+It automatically transforms complex JSON structures into a flat-structure suitable for form-values.
+All transformations are done on-the-fly and the the data and the UI are kept in perfect sync at all times.

 FM can also clean, reformat, transform and validate field values.
-This is all enabled with simple configuration options.
+These features can be enabled with simple configuration options.

 See
 **[FormManager Data Handling](https://github.com/allpro/form-manager/blob/master/docs/Data.adoc)**